-• Hostnames cannot begin with an underscore (\) or include any whitespace characters.

-• The value of the /etc/sys\id file must match the node's primary hostname in the /etc/hosts file (that is, the first field after the node's IP address in /etc/hosts).
+- Hostnames cannot begin with an underscore (\) or include any whitespace characters. - The value of the /etc/sys\id file must match the node's primary hostname in the /etc/hosts file (that is, the first field after the node's IP address in /etc/hosts) for all nodes in the cluster.
 This field can be either the hostname or the fully qualified domain name.